Chong Peng Khang Chairman

 - The Chairman shall be responsible of the overall effectiveness and independence of the AC.

-- The Chairman shall also ensure a smooth transition of each meeting.
+- The Chairman shall also ensure smooth transition of each meetings.

 - The Chairman shall report on the proceedings of each AC meeting to the Board at the next Board meeting following the AC meeting.

 - The AC shall meet at least four (4) times in each financial year with additional meetings called as and when necessary.

 - Notice of AC meetings shall be given to all the AC members unless the AC waives such requirement.